-Yellow fin tuna (which I never saw before) swam up with speed and precision.
+Yellowfin tuna (which I had never seen before) swam up with speed and precision.
 Right before we could get a good look at them they would dart back down to the depths.
-Their sides exposing the florescent yellow fin against their blue bodies.
+Their sides exposing the fluorescent yellowfin against their blue bodies.
 They were very beautiful and graceful.
-They came in to the dive area with a purpose and left the same way.
-The smaller fish formed into schools and would attack the bait as it was thrown into the water then hide out under the boat, moving back and forth with the motion.
+They came into the dive area with a purpose and left the same way.
+The smaller fish formed into schools and would attack the bait as it was thrown into the water and then hide out under the boat, moving back and forth with the motion.

 A small school of fish that had formed under the boat grabbed my attention.
 While I looked beyond hoping to get another look at this giant shark I felt another grasp on my elbow.
 My attention had been focused on the shark disappearing under the boat I’d had my back turned to the bait.
 I let my guard down.
 I whipped around in the cage.
 A huge white shark swam into view with the stereotypical frontal approach right before he made his vertical movement for a breach on the bait.

 Elephant Seals and Sea Lions littered the small beaches and the coastal rocks.
 The crew was talking about how there would be thousands of them that would eventually end up on the island in the coming weeks.
-On the north side of the island the seals were known to feast on the abalone in the kelp, which is exposed to the currents, waves and weather creating its own sub surface ecosystem that was quite different in contrast to than the one we were diving in.
+On the north side of the island, the seals were known to feast on the abalone in the kelp, which is exposed to the currents, waves, and weather creating its own sub-surface ecosystem that was quite different in contrast to the one we were diving in.

 My next two days would be spent on the boat in the bay taking turns getting in and out of the cages.
 One of the distinct things I’d like to reiterate is the fact these sharks, as graceful and peaceful as they seemed next to us, were extremely hard to detect sometimes.

-“Its Lucy!
-Its Lucy,” Jimi yelled out with a big smile on his face knowing this was one of the big mega sharks that Guadalupe is known for.
-My drone was over the beach as I turned it towards the boat and put it in sport mode, getting up to 39 mph and closed the distance of ½ mile in relatively short time.
+“It’s Lucy!
+It’s Lucy,” Jimi yelled out with a big smile on his face knowing this was one of the big mega sharks that Guadalupe is known for.
+My drone was over the beach as I turned it towards the boat and put it in sport mode, getting up to 39 mph and closing the distance of ½ mile in a relatively short time.

-While we pulled the cages out of the water and pulled up the anchor there was a pleather of smaller sharks circling the boat and at one time I had counted 5 different ones. ”Lucy” had been waiting in the depths the whole time and kept the other sharks at bay while she inspected our bait and divers.
+While we pulled the cages out of the water and pulled up the anchor there were a plethora of smaller sharks circling the boat and at one time I had counted 5 different ones. ”Lucy” had been waiting in the depths the whole time and kept the other sharks at bay while she inspected our bait and divers.
 Jimi was right, “stay in the cages!”